 Do you accept this class?]

 Ex’s words were all Trace could focus on, even as she was being strangled by the Rat King.
 She was lifted off her feet, held face-to-face with the monster.
 Right now, she had a choice.
 Either she was slowly killed in this tutorial sequence, or she became a Spellshot.

-Unlike the other basic classes which didn’t pertain to Trace in any way, this class seemed almost tailored to suit her.
-In fact, it gave her everything she needed to come out of this fight alive.
+Unlike the other basic classes that didn’t pertain to Trace in any way, this class was tailored to suit her.
+In fact, it almost seemed to give her everything she needed to come out of this fight alive.
 It was a better alternative.

 “Y-yes.”
-Trace didn’t speak as much as she did choke.
+Trace didn’t speak as much as choke.